mmlacak/crochess/docs/source/libcc/cctags.rst

     Enumerates only :term:`tag`\s that can be lost, used in all variants.

-    Values enumerated in losing tag are the same as in ordinary tag.
+    Values enumerated in losing tag are the same as in ordinary tag, but doesn't contain move-starter flag.
-    So, conversion between tags changes just type, not value.

     When converting from ordinary tag enum, :c:enumerator:`CC_LTE_NoneLost` is used for all values not enumerated here.